sanoooavi/Doodle-jump/README.md

 # Doodle Jump Game (Assembly x86) 🎮

-This is a simple implementation of the popular Doodle Jump game using Assembly language for the x86 processor.
-The game features a character that jumps on platforms to reach higher levels while avoiding obstacles.
+Welcome to the exciting world of Doodle Jump!
+This repository contains a simple implementation of the popular game using Assembly language for the x86 processor.
+Challenge yourself to reach new heights by guiding our character through platforms while dodging obstacles.

 ## Prerequisites 📋